Colonoscopy

 • PREGNANCY – It is important that you inform us if there is a possibility that you may be pregnant.
 Any information you share with us will be kept strictly confidential.

-Due to the nature of the examination we ask you to undress.
-A private changing area is provided.
+Due to the nature of the examination we ask you to change into a hospital gown.
 Although a gown and privacy shorts are provided, you may also wish to bring a dressing gown with you.

 All the staff will endeavour to make your stay as easy and dignified as possible.
 Please do not be afraid or embarrassed to ask questions.